What are the best job search strategies when the unemployment rate is low?

 Here’s what you need to do how do you snag one of those employee referrals?
 Your network, of course!
 Focused on a position at Company A?
 Type Company A into the LI search bar and a list of LI members who work there will pop up, allowing you to easily identify any in your network.
 Of course, if any of your first-degree connections work there, you already know it, but I bet you were aware of the second and even third degree connections!
-Reach out to those contacts with a personal email (you can usually get work emails by using the Hunter.io browser extension, or www.findthatemail.com).
+Reach out to those contacts with a personal email.
+This great article from Hunter.io details how to find most people’s work email.
 Explain why you are interested in the position, and ask if that person can spare a few minutes to discuss it with you.
 Another strategy is to ask your first degree connection to intercede on your behalf with the second degree person.

 Low unemployment means that employers need to promote their employer brand as a job search strategy.
 To learn how employers develop and promote their brands, read this article I wrote for a HR publication.
 Low unemployment means that every employer is competing against other companies for the best candidates.
 While this was always true, expect it to become a bigger factor.

 Low unemployment rates don’t really help candidates who lack the skills and qualifications that employers are looking for.
-Read more about the top skills employers are looking for.
+Do your research to identify the top skills employers are looking for.